zdebra/ng2af/README.md

 `BookComponent` simply obtains data through `FormService` to fill up `dynamic-form` which is where form is rendered.
 You can see more in the [demo](demo/src/main/webapp/ng2af/).

 ### How to run the demo?
-1. Make sure you have installed Java EE7 application server.
+1. Clone this repository `git clone https://github.com/zdebra/ng2af.git`

+2. Get all frontend dependencies.
+There are two Angular 2 apps in `demo/src/main/webapp` folder:
+    - `ng2` is prototype app without usage of `DynamicForms` library
+    - `ng2af` is prototype app created on top of `DynamicForms` library

+    Run `npm link ../../../../../dynamic_forms` to link local npm package inside `ng2af` subdirectory.
+You might use sudo for this command, depends on your npm settings.
+Then navigate to both `ng2` and `ng2af` subdirectories and run `npm install` here.
+This should install all required frontend dependencies.

+3. Angular 2 is developed in Typescript, which nowdays browsers can't process.
+So you need to transpile all `.ts` files to javascript.
+There are two ways how to achieve this:
+  - use your built-in transpiler of your IDE (recomended)
+  - run `tsc` in command line, you probably need to install typescript globally first (`npm install typescript -g`), you might get bunch of warnings but important is whether it generates `.js` files inside `/app` directory.

+    You must transpile source codes in both `ng2` and `ng2af` prototypes (or in those which you want to use)

+4. You need application server for Java EE7.
 I am using [Wildfly 10.0.0.Final](http://wildfly.org/downloads/).

-2. Clone the repository and either hook up this rutine to your IDE, or navigate to demo folder and run `mvn install` here.
-Then you need to get all frontend dependencies.

-3. There are two Angular 2 apps in `demo/src/main/webapp/`.
-First, in the `ng2` folder is without usage of DynamicForms made for comparsion purposes and the second, in the `ng2af` folder, where prototype app with usage of DynamicForms is.
-Run `npm install` in folder of prototype you want to use, or in both of them.
-Make sure you run `npm link ../../../../../dynamic_forms` to link local library in `ng2af` folder before processing `npm install`.

-5. Next, you need to transpile typescript files to javascript.
-You can run transpiler in client app root directory, for example `node-typesript`.
-This watcher will look up for file changes and transpile to javascript.
-I used automatic build-in transpiler in Intellij IDEA.

-6. When you have both server and client app dependencies it's time for start the app.
-At first, run `mvn package` to create deployeable WAR package.
-Then, use your application server to deploy the app.
-For wildfly's CLI it's `deploy /path/to/war/file.war`.
-Or use your IDE to handle this.

-7. You should see app running on url where you deployed the app.
+5. Create deployable package. `mvn package` does the job as well as obtaining all required server dependencies.

+6. Deploy `war` archive.

 ### Documentation
 * [Input documentation](af/inputs.md)